binary-manu/arch-ansible/README.md

 image should not carry such site-specific proxy settings if it is going to be shared with a wider audience.

-This username is used to create a disposable nonprivileged user for those tasks.
+This username is used to create a disposable unprivileged user for those tasks.
 All its data are automatically purged before the playbook ends, so that there are no users with passwordless sudo capabilities on the system, unless you create one.

-If working behind a (HTTP(S)) proxy, add apprpriate definitions for
+If working behind a (HTTP(S)) proxy, add appropriate definitions for

 * `http_proxy`
 * `https_proxy`